Get

 3. Distract the Behavior

 An effective way to keep your Pit from jumping the fence is to create a distraction.
-A Pitbull allowed to bark, leap, and charge the fence will be more prone to jumping the fence.
-Try distracting these behaviors with a toy or bring your Pittie inside—bringing him inside will teach him this is unacceptable behavior and will aid in the training process.
+A Pitbull allowed to bark, leap, and charge the fence will be more prone to jumping it.
+Try distracting these behaviors with a toy, or bring your Pittie inside; this will teach them that this is unacceptable behavior and will aid in the training process.

 4. Keep Your Pit Exercised

-Keeping your Pittie exercised is important for his overall health and to prevent unwanted behaviors, such as jumping fences.
-Be sure to take your Pit on daily walks and engage in games of fetch or tug-of-war with his favorite toy.
+Keeping your Pittie exercised is important for their overall health and to prevent unwanted behaviors, such as jumping fences.
+Be sure to take your Pit on daily walks and engage in games of fetch or tug-of-war with their favorite toy.

 pitbull running in mid-air with owner standing by